Skip to main content

 As previously mentioned, Whey is a protein derived from milk.
 Milk itself comprises two types of proteins, consisting of 80% casein and 20% whey.
 To isolate these proteins from the milk, it undergoes a process where it is heated and enzymes are introduced to cause the protein to solidify, separating it from the liquid.
 This process mirrors what occurs naturally in the production of cheese by dairy producers.

 Once separated, the protein is dehydrated, resulting in a powder with an optimal ratio for creating a highly effective protein shake.
-Both of these proteins are considered complete, containing all nine essential amino acids, including the crucial leucine that is highly sought after by those dedicated to muscle building.
-If you’re interested in delving deeper into the functions of essential amino acids and leucine, we have a dedicated article available for further reading right here.
+Both of these proteins are considered complete, containing all nine essential amino acids, including the often sought after leucine.
+If you’re interested in delving deeper into the functions of essential amino acids and leucine, we have a dedicated article available for further reading.

 Whey protein is extracted from milk.
 After the whey protein is separated, it undergoes a micro-filtration process instead of being subjected to heat.
-This results in a highly pure and refined high-protein blend that provides potent benefits to your muscles.
+This results in a highly pure and refined high-protein blend.
 Whey protein concentrate is widely acknowledged as the most popular, effective, and cost-efficient protein option available in the current market.

 The choice to micro-filter whey protein concentrate, rather than using heat, is primarily to maintain its amino acid composition at its purest and most robust.
 This process also ensures that when mixed with either water or milk, it retains its luxuriously smooth texture.
 However, it’s important to note that this feature is characteristic of only the highest quality whey protein concentrate shakes.